October 11, 2019

 - TV.
 Be mindful of what’s on TV; shows containing crime, violence, and even the nightly news can instill fear and paranoia in those with dementia.
 It may be best to leave the TV off and engage your loved one in alternate activities, such as games, puzzles, reading together, exercising, and reminiscing – or choose to view movies you’ve carefully reviewed to ensure content is appropriate.

 Each member of Continuum’s award-winning dementia care team is fully trained and experienced in providing person-centered, compassionate care to effectively manage the difficulties inherent with Alzheimer’s, and to maximize quality of life.
-Contact us or call (314) 863-9912 for additional Alzheimer’s care tips, for an in-home consultation, or to learn more about our St. Louis senior home care and the communities we serve.
+Contact us or call (314) 863-9912 for additional Alzheimer’s care tips, for an in-home consultation, or to learn more about our services for home care in Des Peres and the other communities we serve.